aritro6/Teacher-Rating/Pandas_Reading.md

 ```

 <br>
-# Date time index is so awesome!
+# Datetime index is so awesome!

 ```python
 In [82]: df.ix['2013-01-02': '2013-01-05']